praveenscience/FinalYear-Project-Ideas/README.md

 * Magic 8 Ball
 * Sudoku Solver
 * Ping Pong Game
+* Invisibility Cloak
+  > _Similar to Harry Potter to make you invisible when you put a red cloth in front of you, with Python OpenCV Library._
 * 3D AR Draw with Python (OpenCV and NumPy)
 * Bike Sharing System
 * Attend Zoom Meetings Automatically